absmach/supermq-docs/docs/opcua.md

 | :--------------------------------------: |
 | Figure 1 - OPC-UA Adapter Architecture   |

-The OPC-UA adapter is structured to receive browse and subscribe instructions from the OPC-UA server, where devices send and receive data.
-The devices, known as nodes, are associated with things on Magistrala and the Service URIs are associated with Channels on Magistrala.
-Through the OPC-UA adapter, messages are published through NATS to the readers and writers while subscriptions are stored in the redis DB.
-Channel and thing events such as channel creation, thing creation, channel connection and removal are are sent to the NATS events store.
+The OPC-UA adapter exposes the Browse and Subscribe endpoints that are used to interact with the OPC-UA server.
+The Browse endpoint gives the server access to info concerning the channels and things connected to the channel.
+The subscribe endpoint allows the OPC-UA adapter to subscribe to the OPC-UA server and forward the messages to the Magistrala message broker, NATS.
+The adapter subscribes to events from the things service from the events store and updates the route map.
+The route map is used to map the OPC-UA server URI and the node ID to the channel ID and the thing ID.
+The adapter uses the route map to forward the messages to the Magistrala message broker.

 ### Route Map